duleorlovic/blog/_posts/2015-11-07-ruby-books.markdown

   # TypeError: nil can't be coerced into Fixnum
   ~~~

+* you can find method using grep `o.methods.grep /iden/`
-* you can find all instance methods in current class but not in parrent class
+* you can list all instance methods in current class but not in parrent class
 with `o.methods - o.class.superclass.instance_methods`
+* in rails it is enough to exclude all default object methods `o.methods -
+Object.methods`

 # Irb